 - It creates a deliciously light texture for the cake, that is made even more moist and delicious with the ground almonds.

-Flourless Almond Strawberry Cake
+Almond Flour Strawberry Cake

 As I explained in a few recipes in the past, I like to use a baking tin with removable bottom like this one.
-I would recommend using one of those for this cake because it tends to stick to the edges.
+I would recommend using one of those for this strawberry almond cake because it tends to stick to the edges.
 Nothing worst than making a great cake, only to realise you can’t get it out of the tin!

 Otherwise, make sure you line you baking tin with baking paper and/or butter and flour the edges.
 As always, whatever works best for you!